oepres/springbootbackend/README.md

 In Eclipse in Package Explorer:
 Right click on pom.xml
-Run As -> Maven clean
+Run As -> Maven clean,
 Run As -> Maven install

 Right click on src/main/java/quickstart/Application.java